Ipstenu/varnish-http-purge/readme.txt

 = Will the plugin delete my cache when I edit files on the server? =

-No. WordPress can't detect those file changes so it can't tell Varnish what to do.
-You will need to use the Empty Cache buttons when you're done editing your code.
+No. WordPress can't detect those file changes so it can't tell the proxy cache what to do.
+You will need to use the <em>Empty Cache</em> button when you're done editing your code.

-= Does every WordPress plugin and theme work with Varnish? =
+= Does every WordPress plugin and theme work with Proxy Caching? =

-No. Some of them have behaviour that causes Varnish not to cache, either by accident or design.
+No. Some of them have behavior that causes them not to cache, either by accident or design.

 = I'm a developer, can I tell your cache to empty in my plugin/theme? =